 How many hours a week do you expect students to commit to the bootcamp?

-Our expectation is that you should spend twice the hours outside of class studying.
-Class is held Monday through Friday for 3-4 hours a day, and students should spend another 3-4 hours outside of class working through the content and assignments.
-At LearningFuze, we hold brainstorming sessions every day for students to help them study.
+Our expectation is that students spend twice the hours outside of class studying.
+Class is held Monday through Thursday for 3-4 hours in the evening

 How do you assess student progress as they’re learning Data Science?